sharmamht19/Mini-SQL-Engine/README.md

 source_statement -> SOURCE file_name

 ```
+## Limitations

+1. Relational Algebra Operators
+2. Integers Only
+3. No update operations
+4. No aggregate operations
+5. No nested queries
+6. No transaction management
+7. Single thread programming only
+8. No identifiers should have spaces in them

 ## Assumptions

 - Comparisons and sorts are on integers (4 Bytes each).
 Support for larger strings can be added by adjusting byte size.